DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture12.md

 > - Expected loss we are going to incur might be a lot worse
 > - regulators moved from VaR to Expected shortfall

-Both distributions have the same VaR α but you expect larger losses (much larger than $VaR_α$) in the RHS distribution than the LHS, if the outcomes fell in the α% left tail area of the distribution (left of $VaR_α$).
+Both distributions have the same VaR $α$ but you expect larger losses (much larger than $VaR_α$) in the RHS distribution than the LHS, if the outcomes fell in the α% left tail area of the distribution (left of $VaR_α$).
 - The expected shortfall (ES) answers the question:

 How much $ES_α$ do we expect to lose if our outcomes fall in the α% left tail area of the distribution, so to the left of $VaR_α$?